 According to Algernon Graves's 1905 volume, Joseph Syddall lived at Old Whittington, Chesterfield and exhibited three paintings at the Royal Academy: Miss A. E. Spong (1898), Portrait of a Gentleman (1899), and Miss Eric Byron (1904).
-In his earlier Dictionary of Artists Who Have Exhibited Works in the Principal London Exhibitions From 1760 to 1893 (1895) Graves does not list Syddall, leading one to conclude that this fourth artist in the collaborative team was relatively unknown until the close of the century.
-Syddall's contributions seem the least important, for he has produced fewer plates (five) than any other artist, and these are smaller, occupying a total of only two and three-quarter pages. — Philip V. Allingham
+In his earlier Dictionary of Artists Who Have Exhibited Works in the Principal London Exhibitions From 1760 to 1893 (1895) Graves does not list Syddall, leading one to conclude that the fourth artist in the collaborative team which illustrated the serialisation of Hardy's Tess of the D'Urbervilles was relatively unknown until the close of the century.
+Syddall's contributions to that project seem the least important, for he has produced fewer plates for it (five) than any other artist, and these are smaller, occupying a total of only two and three-quarter pages.

-Illustrations to Hardy's Tess of the Durbervilles
+Five Illustrations for Hardy's Tess of the Durbervilles (1891)

 Drawings